Apostille

 Each participating country designates the people or agencies with authority to issue Apostille certification (in the United States, it is usually the Secretary of State of whatever State the Notary Public practices in).

-Is There Apostille Certification in Canada?
+Is Apostille Available in Canada?

 Featured Notaries Public

-Vaughan Notary Public
+Brampton Notary Public

-HWY 400 & Steeles Avenue West
+Steeles Avenue West and Chinguacousy Road

 Canada

-Close to Public Transit, Close to Subway, Free Parking, Open Daytime, Open Weekends.
+Close to Public Transit, Curbside Notarizations, Free Parking, Open Late, Open Weekends, Street Parking, Virtual Notarizations.

 Toronto Notary Public

-Suite 1600
+Suite 307

-Toronto, Ontario M4P 1E4
+Toronto, Ontario M6E 3R4

 Canada

-Close to Public Transit, Close to Subway, Open Daytime, Open Late, Open Weekends.
+Close to Public Transit, Close to Subway, Open Daytime, Open Weekends.